NikMattCarl/PlasmaBiomarkerStrategySelectADpatients/README.md

 Execute the R scripts in your preferred R environment or IDE.

 ## Acknowledgments
-This analysis is used in a paper currently under review.
+This analysis is used in Mattsson-Carlgren et al, JAMA Neurology 2023 (https://jamanetwork.com/journals/jamaneurology/fullarticle/2812432)

 ## Contact info
 niklas.mattsson-carlgren@med.lu.se